-One of the most interesting things about UX is that it draws upon a such a variety of different disciplines—from marketing and business to psychology and, of course, design.
-Coming from a marketing and product background, the move to UX felt completely natural for Nikolaos and he knew it was a viable career progression from product manager to UX designer.
+One of the most interesting things about UX is that it draws upon such a variety of different disciplines—from marketing and business to psychology and, of course, design.
+Thankfully, coming from a marketing and product background, the move to UX felt natural for Nikolaos and he knew it was a viable career progression from product manager to UX designer.

 “I think the most useful aspect of any course is to be able to have someone to guide you along the way.
 Having a mentor was the most useful and interesting part of the CareerFoundry course because he helped me improve my work and take my skills to another level.”